juergenweb/FrontendContact/README.md

 > ⚠ This module is very Alpha stage - so be aware of using it on live sites!

 A configurable module for ProcessWire for outputting a simple contact form on your site based on the FrontendForms module.
-You can run as many forms as you want on the same page, but you have to add an individual CSS ID to each form.

 Please note: You have to install the FrontendForms module first, because this module relies on it.
 So go to https://github.com/juergenweb/FrontendForms first and install the FrontendForms module on your site.

 This module is not necessary to create a contact form - you can do it all on your own by using the FrontendForms module only, but it will be a useful addition in order to keep your templates clean from code and BTW it saves you a lot of work.